 - 32.1 The Clerk will have prepared weekly, or as frequently as may be required, a Council Information Package for members of Council.
-If any member prefers to have an item of correspondence contained therein dealt with by a Standing Committee, the member will contact the Clerk and it will be placed on the appropriate committee agenda. - 32.2 Items within the Council Information Package may include, but are not be limited to: internal informational communications in memo format and correspondence from external bodies including other municipalities and levels of government.
+If any member prefers to have an item of correspondence contained therein dealt with by a standing committee, the member will contact the Clerk and it will be placed on the appropriate committee agenda. - 32.2 Items within the Council Information Package may include but are not limited to: informational communications and correspondence from external bodies including other municipalities and levels of government.